-Lead Agency: Engineering Supporting Agencies: OEM, County, NJOEM and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities in the City do not have backup power.
-Description of the Solution: Obtain and install backup power sources at all critical facilities, including the City's Point of Distribution and warming/cooling locations.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budge et Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The City will be able to provide a continued safe, local location for residents to cool or warm themselves during extreme temperature or Impact on Socially Vulnerable Populations: Socially vulnerable populations in need of warming or cooling will utilize the centers; furthermore, those with needs tied into power consumption (oxygen tanks, dialysis, etc.) will require a power source.
+Lead Agency: Engineering Supporting Agencies: OEM, County, NJOEM and FEMA Hazard(s) of Concern: Dam Failure, Disease Outbreak, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire Description of the Problem: Critical facilities in the City do not ha ave backup power.
+Description of the Solution: Obtain and install backup power southe City's Point of Distribution and v urces at all critical facilities, including varming/cooling locations.
+Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipal Budge et Implementation Timeline: 5 years Goals Met: 1, 6, 7 Benefits: The City will be able to provide a continued safe, local location for residents to cool or warm themselves during extreme temperature or severe winter weather events.
+Impact on Socially Vulnerable Populations: Socially vulnerable populations in need of warming or cooling will utilize the centers; furthermore, those with needs tied into power consumption (oxygen tanks, dialysis, etc.) will require a power source.
 Socially vulnerable populations also may be reliant on points of distribution for resources before, during, or after a hazard event.
-Impact on Future Development: Ν/Α Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
+Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: Locations identified in this action are critical facilities.
 These facilities may need an emergency generator to provide continued assistance to vulnerable populations.
-Impact on Capabilities: The action would create a new capability for the City.
+Impact on Capabilities: The action would create a new capa bility for the City.
 Climate Change Considerations: Climate change is likely to increase the intensity and frequency of many climate related disaster events.
 This action provides a safe location with air conditioning and heat for residents and visitors to locate to during hazard events.
-Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Action Evaluation No Action Current problem continues Alternatives: Solar Panels Weather dependent and costly Mobile Generator May lack sufficient power supply or run time
+Mitigation Category Structure and Infrastructure Project CRS Category Emergency Services Priority Medium Action Evaluation No Action Current problem continues Alternatives: Solar Panels Weather dependent and co Mobile Generator May lack sufficient power supply or run time